 Your school, school district, and state may receive your responses.
 Institutions that receive your information are required to keep it confidential and to follow College Board guidelines for using this information.

-See the PSAT 8/9 Testing Rules on page 16 for more information on use and disclosure of the information you may choose to provide.
+See the PSAT 8/9 Testing Rules for more information on use and disclosure of the information you may choose to provide.